-The Natick Historical Society (NHS) seeks three temporary, part-time museum educators to help lead half-day field-trip visits to the John Eliot Historic District in Natick for the town’s public school third-graders in May, 2019.
+The Natick Historical Society (NHS) seeks three temporary, part-time museum educators to help lead half-day field-trip programs in historic South Natick for the town’s public school third-graders in May, 2019.

 Attend one training on Thursday, May 9 at the Natick History Museum